React-Automation-Studio/React-Automation-Studio/README.md

 In theory, all regular expression allowed by Python regex can be used although this has not been tested.
 More examples are available at: https://www.w3schools.com/python/python_regex.asp

-** New** to release 2.0.0 are the definition of roles, by defining a role dynamic routes can be created using the role.
+** New** to release 3.0.0 are the protected routes which uses the role and roles array prop to protect the route.
 This now enables portions of your app to isolated from other users.

 ```json